Cameron Lancaster: 2018 season

 Lancaster remained with Louisville and made his season debut against rival FC Cincinnati on 7 April, when he scored the game's only goal.
 Although slowed by injury during the season he still appeared in 30 of Louisville's 34 league matches and lead both Louisville and the league with 25 goals; a USL single season record.
 This included scoring his first Hat-trick as a professional on 8 October against New York Red Bulls II.
 He also appeared in four of Louisville's five U.S. Open Cup matches as Louisville reached the quarter finals of the competition for the first time in its history.
 This included a 3–2 victory over the New England Revolution of MLS; Louisville's first victory over an MLS side.
 He along with Brian Ownby lead the team with two goals scored in the competition including a goal against New England.
 Lancaster also appeared in three of Louisville's four USL Cup playoff matches scoring one goal.
 During the Eastern Conference Final match against New York Red Bulls II he was injured and was unable to play in the USL Cup final against Phoenix (a match that Louisville went on to win).
 Lancaster finished the season winning the USL Golden Boot and being named to the USL All League First Team.
 He along with Ilija Ilić were the only Louisville players to score at least ten goals in league play while he, Ilić, and Luke Spencer were the only Louisville players to score a goal in all competitions.

 Nashville

 On 20 December 2018, Lancaster was announced as the second signing of Nashville MLS, who will begin play in 2020.
 He will spend the 2019 season on loan with Nashville SC of the USL Championship.

 Return to Louisville City

 On 6 February 2020 Louisville City announced that Lancaster would be returning to play in the 2020 season on loan from Nashville SC.
 In November 2020, it was announced that Lancaster had rejoined Louisville City on a permanent deal.
 On June 22, 2021, Lancaster was named USL Championship Player of the Week for Week 9 of the 2021 season after scoring three goals in games against Birmingham Legion FC and FC Tulsa.
+He became a free agent following Louisville's 2023 season.

+Lexington SC

+Lancaster signed with Lexington SC of USL League One on January 22, 2024.

+Loan to Louisville City

+Lancaster again joined Louisville City on a loan deal from Lexington on May 27, 2025.